alephcero/OSCstats/README.md

 ## Reading the data

-The function *loadOSCdata()* will load data from that file and return a GeoPandas DataFrame.
+The function *loadOSCdata()* will load data from that file and returns a GeoPandas DataFrame or CSV.

+The function *queryOSCapi()* will load data from the API given an tripID from OSC and returns a GeoPandas DataFrame or CSV

+`loadOSCdata.queryOSCapi(OSCid = 219598,X = True, Y = True, Z = True, output = 'csv', outputFile = 'data.csv')`

 ## Output